joomlatools/joomlatools-pages/README.md

 ## Who is Joomlatools Pages for?

-Joomlatools Pages is for website developers creating custom Joomla sites and have experience with html, markdown, etc.
+Joomlatools Pages is for website developers and designers who create bespoke Joomla sites and have experience with html, markdown, etc.

 ## Requirements